zeroclipboard/zeroclipboard/docs/instructions.md

   // Debug enabled: send `console` messages with deprecation warnings, etc.
   debug: true,

+  // Sets the title of the `div` encapsulating the Flash object
+  title: null,

   /** @deprecated */
-  // The class used to hover over the object
+  // The class used to indicate that a glued element is being hovered over
   hoverClass: "zeroclipboard-is-hover",

   /** @deprecated */
-  // The class used to set object active
+  // The class used to indicate that a glued element is active (is being clicked)
   activeClass: "zeroclipboard-is-active",

   /** @deprecated */
+  // DEPRECATED!!!
+Use `trustedDomains` instead!
-  // [Deprecated] SWF inbound scripting policy: page origins that the SWF should trust. (single string or array of strings)
+  // SWF inbound scripting policy: page origins that the SWF should trust. (single string or array of strings)
   trustedOrigins: null,

   /** @deprecated */